Visit our Facebook page for more images and news.

 "What you do to the least of us, you do to me."

 How do you feel about people without homes being prevented from sitting and resting without getting fined?
 Not having access to adequate public water fountains or bathrooms?
 Not having access to safe shelters?
-And being treated like criminals?
+Not having access to lockers to safely store their belongings?

 If you feel this is wrong, consider getting involved with the Fort Collins Homeless Coalition.
 The organization is looking for new members who want to participate and get loud!